patrickzib/leitmotifs/README.md

 TODO

 - Jupyter-Notebook
-<a href="notebooks/use_cases_paper.ipynb">Univariate Use Cases for k-Motiflets</a>:
+<a href="notebooks/use_cases_paper.ipynb">Univariate Use Cases</a>:
-highlights all use cases used in the paper and shows the unique ability of k-Motiflets to learn its parameters from the data and find itneresting motif sets.
+highlights all use cases used in the paper and shows the unique ability to learn its parameters from the data and find itneresting motif sets.